danog/MadelineProto/docs/index.md

 Methods that allow sending message entities (messages.sendMessage for example) also have an additional parse_mode parameter that enables or disables html/markdown parsing of the message to be sent.
 See the method-specific documentation for more info.

 To convert the results of methods to bot API objects you must provide a second parameter to method wrappers, containing an array with the `botAPI` key set to true.

+To disable fetching the result of a method, the array that must be provided as second parameter to method wrapper must have the `noResponse` key set to true.

 reply_markup accepts bot API reply markup objects as well as MTProto ones.